lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Server Connections
 ==================
 Server connections are used to connect to third party infrastructure such as LDAP registries, email servers, SMS servers, ect.
+These connections are used by other AAC components to provide authentication/authorization services.

 .. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Server_Connections